What went wrong for India at Women’s T20 World Cup?

 Great Planning, poor execution

-India’s campaign could be encapsulated by its approach to the number 3 batting position.
+India’s campaign could be encapsulated by its approach to the No. 3 batting position.
 In the 2023 winter fixtures against England and Australia, Richa Ghosh emerged as a potential candidate for the spot.
 Dayalan Hemalatha’s impressive hitting in the Women’s Premier League (WPL) made her another contender, while Uma Chetry and Sajeevan Sajana were also tried during the Asia Cup.

 Richa’s poor form was evident, scoring just 19 runs across four games at an average of 6.33.
-Experiments with her at number 3 long abandoned, she slotted in in her usual role as a finisher.
+Experiments with her at No. 3 long abandoned, she slotted in in her usual role as a finisher.
 But she couldn’t deliver in the crunch game against Australia.

 In this spin-friendly World Cup, seamers still thrived.
 Megan Schutt and Marizanne Kapp enjoyed success, complementing their teams’ spinners.
 For India, Renuka Singh and Arundhati Reddy took seven wickets each in four games, particularly notable in Pooja Vastrakar’s absence due to injury.
-Asha Sobhana (five wickets for 65 runs in three games) and Shreyanka Patil (four wickets for 84 runs in four games) were crucial in the middle overs, though Deepti Sharma was expensive, taking only four wickets for 113 runs across four games.
+Asha Sobhana (five wickets for 65 runs in three games) and Shreyanka Patil (four wickets for 84 runs in four games) were crucial in the middle overs, though Deepti Sharma was expensive, taking four wickets for 113 runs across four games.
 Harmanpreet’s six-bowler strategy left the team a batter short, and the decision to leave out Radha Yadav, a proven all-rounder, felt like a self-goal.

 Vital cog: Pooja Vastrakar has been an important part of India’s pace attack, but her staggered availability due to injury deprived the team of the benefits her aggressive pace typically provides.